-Abstract.
-This work presents the external heat load predictions, in steady state condition, which the ITASAT (an experimental satellite developed by Technological Institute of Aeronautics - ITA) will be submitted.
-This analysis is done for flight critical cases.
-ITASAT will be the first Brazilian duty satellite developed by universities, and its main function will be data relay.
-This program is being directed by ITA with collaboration of others Brazilian universities.
-National Institute of Space Researches (INPE) technical supports and the Brazilian Space Agency (AEB) sponsors the program.
-The commercial program SINDA/FLUINT was used as computational platform.
-This one has the feature of calculating external heat loads (solar radiation, terrestrial radiation and albedo) on a given artificial satellite in orbit, and also calculate the internal heat loads deriving from equipment that compose the satellite.
+Abstract: This work presents the average (steady state condition) and transitory external heat load predictions that ITASAT, an experimental satellite developed by Technological Institute of Aeronautics, will be submitted.
+This analysis is done for flight critical cases, with satellite's solar panel pointing towards to the Sun.
+The polar orbit configuration has been evaluated.
+Two configurations of attitude controls, spin and 3-axis stabilizations, have been analyzed.
+ITASAT will be the first Brazilian duty satellite developed by universities and its main function will be data relay.
+This program is being directed by the Technological Institute of Aeronautics (ITA) in collaboration with other Brazilian universities, with technical support provided by National Institute for Space Research (INPE) and sponsored by Brazilian Space Agency (AEB).
+The commercial program SINDA/FLUINT has been used as a computational platform.
+This one has the feature of calculating external heat loads (solar radiation, terrestrial radiation and albedo) on a given artificial satellite in orbit, and also of calculating the internal heat loads derived from equipment that compose the satellite.
 Parameters such as orbit type and attitude of the satellite influence directly in the intensity of these loads.
-In the future works will be possible to calculate the temperature distribution in the satellite associating these loads with the internal heat dissipations of the equipment.
-This study is part of the thermal control project that will guarantee that the high and low acceptable temperature limits for all equipment.
+In the future studies it will be possible to calculate the temperature distribution in the satellite associated to these loads with the internal heat dissipations of the equipment.
+This study is part of the thermal control project that will guarantee the high and low acceptable temperature limits for all equipment.
 The presented results are physically coherent for Low Earth Orbit satellites.

-Keywords: Satellite, ITASAT, External Heat Loads, Thermal Control.
+Keywords: Satellite, ITASAT, External Heat Loads, Thermal Control